Information for Incoming Scholars

 Harvard Real Estate Services maintains a website where you can search for a Harvard roommate or a short-term sublet opportunity in Harvard housing.

 You may be able to work out a reduced rate with a local bed and breakfast.
-Mary Prentiss Inn is very convenient to campus, and has provided this service for other visitors who are here for one or two months and have difficulty finding a sublet option for a short time period.
+Prentiss House is very convenient to campus, and has provided this service for other visitors who are here for one or two months and have difficulty finding a sublet option for a short time period.
+Please contact your appointments manager for a discount code that can be used when booking.

 Here are some websites that may help you find short-term furnished accommodation if you plan to look for housing once you arrive and need a temporary place to stay: